 Scaling and Root Planing Appointments-Post care

-Scaling and root planing procedure done by a competent dental professional will normally rid your gums of the harmful bacteria, and over a period of two to three months you should be rid of the effects.
+Scaling and root planing procedures done by a competent dental professional will normally rid your gums of the harmful bacteria, and over a period of two to three months, you should be rid of the effects.
 Healthy gums will return with their original color.
 The recovery process will be visibly faster if you perform your regular oral hygiene regularly as advised by your dentist or oral hygienist.
 He or she may also advise you to use good antibacterial mouth rinses which you should use regularly.
 If the periodontal disease is not reversed in about three months you may like to plan another consultation with a periodontist to decide on further course of treatment.

 Benefits of Deep Cleaning Teeth & Regular Dental Cleaning

 Having read about what a regular dental cleaning and deep cleaning means – you can now appreciate the benefits of deep cleaning, also called scaling and root planing.

 - Check and Reverse Periodontal Disease- a thorough benefits of deep cleaning teeth, and if necessary, root planning will neutralize the buildup of plaque and bacterial infection on the tooth surfaces above and below the gum.
-This will not only stop progression of the periodontal disease already existing, but can also reverse it.
+This will not only stop the progression of the periodontal disease already existing, but can also reverse it.

 - Healthier Smile- diseased gums lose their natural pink color and spoil your smile.
 Natural good looks of your gums should return after the deep cleaning process.